natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-26-limerickipedia.md

 ## Conclusions

 This is addictive — being able to go from a wild idea to a working prototype so quickly was awesome.
 But, like many addictive things, it winds up demanding a bit more of you than the initial dopamine rush might indicate.
 Pre-LLMs I would have assumed this was something that would take a pro developer a day or two, so it would've been out of my league.
 Post-LLMs, I figured it would probably work but definitely overestimated how much it would still require of me (it took most of a workday babysitting the AI prompts).
-And even with the resorting to Claude Code in the end, there were still a lot of things I had to think hard to be precise about — both in describing what I wanted and what wasn't working, and in pulling in outside ideas gleaned from my general cloud of tech knowledge to effectively talk like a software project manager (e.g. it seems like you keep getting stuck trying X. Would it make sense to try this random thing I remember reading about recently in a tech artcile?.
+And even with the resorting to Claude Code in the end, there were still a lot of things I had to think hard to be precise about — both in describing what I wanted and what wasn't working, and in pulling in outside ideas gleaned from my general cloud of tech knowledge to effectively talk like a software project manager (e.g. it seems like you keep getting stuck trying X. Would it make sense to try this random thing I remember reading about recently in a tech article?).

 Also — here again with the addictive angle — I want to make Limirickipedia _even better_ at doing its peculiar useless thing.